-- Not all procurements are subject to (also called 'covered by') Canada's trade agreements. - The steps to determine whether a procurement is covered by a trade agreement are the same for all of Canada's trade agreements. - A procurement is subject to the obligations of a trade agreement only if: - Its total estimated value is equal to or greater than the relevant monetary threshold; - The end user entity is covered; - The commodity is covered; and - There are no exclusions applicable. - All four criteria must be met in order for the procurement to be covered by the applicable trade agreement.
+- Not all procurements are subject to (also called 'covered by') Canada's trade agreements. - The steps to determine whether a procurement is covered by a trade agreement are the same for all of Canada's trade agreements. - A procurement is covered by a trade agreement only if:

+\$ 01 ESTIMATED VALUE Its estimated value is equal to or greater than the relevant monetary threshold; 血 02 ENTITY The end user entity is covered by the trade agreement; 03 COMMODITY The commodity is covered by the trade agreement; AND 04 EXCLUSIONS There are no exclusions that apply to the procurement.

+• All four criteria must be met in order for the procurement to be covered by a particular trade agreement.